 In December 1924, he published a letter in the British Medical Journal on umbilical inflammation and infantile wasting.
 Writing from Malta he observed:

-12 Aug 1936 Retired on retired pay with reserve liability.
+12 Aug 1936 Placed on retired pay with reserve liability.

 11 Sep 1937 Ceased to belong to the Regular Army Reserve of Officers having attained the age limit of liability to recall.

 - Entry No: 669.
 Drew R. 1968.
 Commissioned Officers in the Medical Services of the British Army 1690–1960.
 Vol. II.
 Roll of Officers in the Royal Army Medical Corps 1898–1960, London: Wellcome Historical Medical Library.

 - Succession Books Vol XXIII, Returns of statement of service of RAMC Officers.

 - Umbilical Inflammation and Infantile wasting, Br Med J (1924); 2: 1144 (Published 13 December 1924).